-Petroleum jelly/petrolatum like Vaseline is an occlusive.
-Occlusives in general have a tendency to create barriers and seal in hydration.
+Petroleum jelly/petrolatum, like Vaseline, is an occlusive.
+Occlusives in general tend to create barriers and seal in hydration.
 Therefore, adding a final layer of petrolatum to your skin locks in whatever you have applied to it before.

 Which Country Invented ‘slugging’?